 Dr. William Burman, executive director of Denver Public Health and a specialist in infectious diseases, also came to the Westside clinic to celebrate the launch of Obamacare.

-“We finally are starting to address what has long been a gaping hole in our system,” Burman said.
-“One hundred thousand people in Denver lack insurance.
+“We late in are beginning to address what has long been a gaping hole in our system,” Burman claimed.
+“One hundred thousand people in Denver lack health care insurance.
 That’s one in five people.
 We all pay for the care of those who don’t have insurance.”

-Burman expects expanded care to improve the lives of individuals who get insurance, but also to help the business community and the greater community at large.
-Each year, Burman said the percentage of employers who are offering health coverage has declined.
-Expecting people with insurance to continue to cover the costs of the uninsured is simply unsustainable, he said.
+Burman expects explored care to enhance the lives of individuals who get health care insurance, but also to assist the business community and the bigger community at large.
+Each year, Burman claimed the employers percentage who are proposing health coverage has leveled down.
+Expecting people with insurance to continue to cover the costs of the uninsured is simply unsustainable, he claimed.

-“For those who are eligible, the news is good.
-They will get preventive care.
-For those with chronic diseases, like diabetes and asthma, they will get help navigating these diseases,” Burman said.
-“Today is a big day.
-I think it’s a really great day.”
+“For those who are suitable, the news is good.
+They will get prevention care.
+In case of chronic diseases, like diabetes and asthma, they will get assistance examining these diseases,” Burman said.
+“Today is a great day.
+I think it’s a really big day.”